What Else Science Requires of Time

 continuous vs discrete

-According to both relativity theory and quantum mechanics, time is not discrete or quantized or atomistic.
+According to both relativity theory and quantum theory, time is not discrete or quantized or atomistic.
 Instead, the structure of point-times is a linear continuum with the same structure as the mathematical line or as the real numbers in their natural order.
 For any point of time, there is no next time because the times are packed together so tightly.
 Time’s being a continuum implies that there is a non-denumerably infinite number of point-times between any two non-simultaneous point-times.
 Some philosophers of science have objected that this number is too large, and we should use Aristotle’s notion of potential infinity and not the late 19th century notion of a completed infinity.
 Nevertheless, accepting the notion of an actual nondenumerable infinity is the key idea used to solve Zeno’s Paradoxes and to remove inconsistencies in calculus.

 The fundamental laws of physics assume the universe is a collection of point events that form a four-dimensional continuum, and the laws tell us what happens after something else happens or because it happens.
 These laws describe change but do not themselves change.
 At least that is what laws are in the first quarter of the twenty-first century, but one cannot know a priori that this is always how laws must be.
-Even though the continuum assumption is not absolutely necessary to describe what we observe, but so far it has proved to be too difficult to revise our theories in order to remove the assumption and retain consistency with all our experimental data.
+Even though the continuum assumption is not absolutely necessary to describe what we observe, so far it has proved to be too difficult to revise our theories in order to remove the assumption and retain consistency with all our experimental data.
 Calculus has proven its worth.

 No experiment is so fine-grained that it could show times to be infinitesimally close together, although there are possible experiments that could show the assumption to be false if the graininess of time were to be large enough to be detectable.

-Not only is there some uncertainty or worry about the correctness of relativity in the tiniest realms, there is also uncertainty about whether it works differently on cosmological scales than it does at the scale of atoms, space ships, and solar systems, but so far there are no rivals theories that have been confirmed.
+Not only is there some uncertainty or worry about the correctness of relativity in the tiniest realms, there is also uncertainty about whether it works differently on cosmological scales than it does at the scale of atoms, houses, and solar systems, but so far there are no rivals theories that have been confirmed.

 If there is such a thing as an atom of time and thus such a thing as an actual next instant and a previous instant, then time cannot be like the real number line, because no real number has a next number.
 It is speculated that if time were discrete, a good estimate for the duration of an atom of time is 10-44 seconds, the so-called Planck time.
 No physicist can yet suggest a practical experiment that is sensitive to this tiny scale of phenomena.
 For more discussion, see (Tegmark 2017).